-Inadequate diversion of Agro Minor, Ghotki Feader, Bhambly Sub-branch and Pir Wah will affect the water supply to agricultural land of communities living nearby, which may create a social issue.
+Inadequate diversion of canal/water course will affect the water supply to agricultural land of communities living nearby, which may create a social issue.
 Insufficient diversions/bypasses around bridges and culverts under construction could cause a disturbance to construction activity as well as create a nuisance for the community and project workers.